 Beyond produce, there are always yummy treats and baked goods.
 Local artisans are as varied as the landscape, selling everything from necklaces carved from whale bone, jewelry made from precious stones and gems, Koa wood carvings, even locally designed t-shirts and sarongs.
 Vendors are constantly changing, making each trip to the market a new experience!

 Be sure to bring the kids on the first and third Saturdays of each month.
 There is a free art booth that promises fun for keiki (kids) of all ages, open from 1-3pm.

-The market is open from 6am to 4pm on market days (Wednesday & Saturday).
-If you miss the Wednesday/Saturday market days, the market is also open on Monday, Tuesday, Thursday, Friday and Sunday from 7am to 4pm, albeit with a much smaller selection of items available.
-Usually only about 30 vendors are selling their wares on these days.
+The market is open from 6am to 4pm on Wednesday & Saturday market days.
+If you miss the Wednesday/Saturday market days, the market is also open on Monday, Tuesday, Thursday, Friday and Sunday from 7am to 4pm, with a much smaller selection of items available.
+Usually only about 30 vendors are selling their wares on non-market days.

 Centrally located in historic downtown Hilo at the corner of Kamehameha Avenue and Mamo Street, the Hilo Farmers Market is open year round.
 The market’s central location means you can park and easily access the many other shops, restaurants, museums and other attractions in downtown Hilo.
 This is definitely one place that’s worth a stop when you are exploring this part of the Big Island.